-There has been a decline in the ethanol market due to decreased demand for transportation fuels as a result of the COVID-19 pandemic.
 Ethanol is blended with gasoline to meet renewable fuel standard requirements and for its octane value.
 Ethanol production has historically consumed approximately 35% of the U.S. corn crop, so demand for corn generally rises and falls with ethanol demand.
-While there is uncertainty surrounding when gasoline demand will return to normal levels, the drop in ethanol demand has not yet significantly impacted spring planting decisions, as evidenced through the chart below.
+There has been a decline in the ethanol market due to decreased demand for transportation fuels as a result of the COVID-19 pandemic.
+While there is uncertainty surrounding if and when gasoline demand will return to normal levels, the impact on spring plant decisions resulting from the drop in ethanol demand has yet to be seen, as evidenced through the charts below.

-The preliminary 2020 United States Department of Agriculture ("USDA") U.S. farmer planting intentions report indicated farmers' intentions to plant 97.0 million acres of corn, representing an increase of 8.1% in corn acres planted as compared to 89.7 million corn acres in 2019.
-Planted soybean acres are estimated to be 83.5 million acres, representing a 9.7% increase in soybean acres planted as compared to 76.1 million soybean acres in 2019.
-Despite these anticipated increases in corn acres planted in 2020, if the current gasoline demand and ethanol blending continues to be weak, there is an expectation that corn planted acres could be lower than estimated while remaining above 2019 levels and corn inventories could be elevated after the harvest in fall 2020 leading to lower planted corn acres in future years.
-Despite the above potential risks for 2021 or later, the Partnership and industry expect solid demand for crop inputs for the 2020 spring season.
+The 2020 United States Department of Agriculture ("USDA") reports on corn and soybean acres planted indicated farmers planted approximately 91.0 million acres of corn, representing an increase of 1.4% in corn acres planted as compared to 89.7 million corn acres in 2019.
+Planted soybean acres are estimated to be 83.1 million acres, representing a 9.2% increase in soybean acres planted as compared to 76.1 million soybean acres in 2019.
+Since the summer of 2020, adverse weather conditions in parts of the Midwest caused the USDA to lower estimated crop yields, particularly for corn.
+Further, demand for soybeans and corn and lower farmer inventories have led to a rally in crop prices for the 2020 harvest and significantly improved farmer economics.
+As a result, we anticipate our customers will plan for a strong fall fertilizer application season for ammonia and good demand for fertilizer and other crop inputs for the spring of 2021.
+While higher natural gas prices will increase production costs, we believe these higher costs will be offset by lower marginal product production and higher prices for our products.